panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 The input field is *controlled* because React sets its value from the state `<input value={value} ... />`.
 When the user types into the input field, the `onChange` handler updates the state with the input’s value accessed from the event object: `event.target.value`.

 `value` state variable is the source of truth.
-Each time you need to access the value enter by the user into the input field &mdash; just read `value` state variable.
+Each time you need to access the value entered by the user into the input field &mdash; just read `value` state variable.

 The controlled components approach can help you access the value of any input type: being regular textual inputs, textareas, select fields.